unremarkablegarden/cyberspace-crt/README.md

 # cyberspace-crt

 A WebGL2 CRT with a text grid behind it.
-Plain ES modules — no framework, no bundler, no build step, no dependencies.

 Extracted from the `/terminal` page on [cyberspace.online](https://cyberspace.online).
-The shell, commands and programs that ran on it are not included.
+The shell, commands and programs that run on it are not included.

 ## How it works

 The framebuffer holds beam intensity, not colour: one byte per pixel saying how hard the gun hit that spot.
 Text rasterises into it from a bitmap font.

 Colour is applied once, in the last shader pass, as a `vec3` multiplied over the beam.
 Changing the phosphor from green to amber is one uniform and no re-rasterisation.

 Four passes run between the two: